 Here are 10 ideas to get you started:

 2. Take frequent stretch breaks.
-Program your watch, cell phone, or computer to beep at certain intervals to remind you.
-Try some of the moves in this SqueezeItIn.com video or this one on office yoga.
+Program your watch, mobile phone, or computer to beep at certain intervals to remind you.
+Try some of the moves in this slide show of office stretches or do this quick 10-minute desk yoga routine from Emergency Yoga – Yoga for humanitarians.

 3. Stand when you talk on the phone.
 If you use speakerphone or a headset, you can pace.